nomemory/andreinc-site/_posts/2022-04-01-ive-promised-myself-never-to-use-gradle.md

 * I still use the groovy dialect simply because there are more materials to get inspiration from.
 It's 2022, and things might change in the future;

-# Conclusion
+# Abrupt final thoughts

-I've promised myself not to use Gradle anymore, but I still do it.
-Should you use it?
-Yes.
-But please follow my advice.
-It will save you a few white nights.
+I've promised myself not to use Gradle anymore, but I still do it from time to time, especially for smaller, contained, personal projects.